manu-yaff/compilers/README.md

 - Enter the password your computer password

 4. The program would automatically run.
 Then, just type the name of input file and hit enter

+5. Open the _output.html_ file to see the result